AkshatChauhan7/Calorie.io/README.md

 # Calorie.io 🥗

 **Calorie.io** is a sleek, modern full-stack web application built with the **MERN stack** (MongoDB, Express, React, Node.js) that empowers users to track their daily calorie and macronutrient intake with precision and ease.

 It personalizes your fitness journey by calculating your daily nutritional goals based on your unique profile—including age, weight, height, activity level, and goals.
-With an intuitive dashboard, responsive design, and dark/light mode, Calorie.io helps you stay on track toward your health objectives.
+With an **intuitive dashboard**, **responsive design**, and **AI-powered features**, Calorie.io helps you stay on track toward your health objectives.

 ---